donovanh/donovanh.github.com/_posts/2012-10-29-structured-data.markdown

 ## Testing the result

 Google provides a handy tool within [Google Webmasters][10] imaginatively titled "Rich Data Testing Tool".
 It can be found under "Other Resources".
-Putting the data above into my own product listing and testing it resulted in the following:
+Putting the data above into the "[Plan 9 from Outer Space][11]" product listing and testing it resulted in the following:

 <img src="/images/posts/movie-schema.png" style="max-width:792px;" alt="I schema for ice schema!" />